New to Project Management? Start Here

 Project management has been around for as long as humans have existed–from the invention of the wheel to the construction of the Giza Pyramids, to the development of the device you’re reading this on.
 All these “projects” required planning, had specific people to oversee them, a sponsor, and people working on them.
 We just didn’t call them projects.

-The scope and workload constraints weren’t considered back then but there would have been budgets and timelines.
+Project constraints such as scope and workload weren’t considered back then but there would have been budgets and timelines.
 The practice became more refined in the last 100 years with methodologies being developed, starting with Fredric Taylor’s The Principles of Scientific Management in 1911.

 Henry Gantt introduced the eponymous Gantt charts in 1917.
 Toyota’s Taichii Ohno implemented the rudimentary form of Kanban and Lean in their manufacturing units in the 1950s.
 The Project Management Institute was formed in 1969.
 Over the years, as the nature of the market changed, newer methodologies like Agile were introduced that refined the project management process further.